-Thread Parameters and Lifetimes
+Thread Parameters and Lifetime

-decay-copy: All Arguments Are Passed by Value
+decay-copy: All Arguments are Passed by Value

 Let's look at this behavior in code: